Florida Medicaid Long-Term Care Definition

 Treatment of Assets for a Couple

-All assets of a married couple are considered jointly owned.
-This is true regardless of the long-term care Medicaid program for which one is applying and regardless of if one or both spouses are applicants.
+All assets of a married couple are considered jointly owned (regardless of the long-term care Medicaid program for which one or both spouses is applying).
 However, the non-applicant spouse of a Medicaid nursing home or home and community based services applicant is permitted a Community Spouse Resource Allowance (CSRA).
-In 2024, this Spousal Impoverishment Rule allows the community spouse (the non-applicant spouse) to retain up to $154,140 of the couple’s assets.
-There is no CSRA for a non-applicant spouse of a Regular Medicaid applicant.
+In 2025, this Spousal Impoverishment Rule allows the community spouse (the non-applicant spouse) to retain up to $157,920 of the couple’s assets.
+Note: There is no CSRA for Regular Medicaid.

 Medicaid’s Look-Back Rule

-Florida has a 60-month Medicaid Look-Back Period that immediately precedes one’s Medicaid nursing home or home and community based services application date.
-During the “look back”, Medicaid checks to ensure no assets were gifted or sold under fair market value.
+Florida has a 60-month Medicaid Look-Back Period, which immediately precedes one’s Medicaid nursing home or home and community based services application date.
+During which, Medicaid checks to ensure no assets were gifted or sold under fair market value.
 This includes assets transferred by one’s spouse.
-The Look-Back Rule is intended to prevent persons from giving away assets to meet Medicaid’s asset limit.
+The Look-Back Rule is intended to discourage persons from giving away assets to meet Medicaid’s asset limit.
 If one violates this rule, a Penalty Period of Medicaid ineligibility will ensue.
-There is no Look-Back Period for Regular Medicaid applicants.
+Note: There is no Look-Back Period for Regular Medicaid.

 The U.S. Federal Gift Tax Rule does not extend to Medicaid eligibility.
-In 2024, the Gift Tax Rule allows one to gift up to $18,000 per recipient without filing a Gift Tax Return.
+In 2025, this rule allows one to gift up to $19,000 per recipient without filing a Gift Tax Return.
 Gifting under this rule violates Medicaid’s Look-Back Period.

 Florida Medicaid Home Exemption Rules

 For home exemption, the Medicaid applicant or their spouse must live in the home.
-If there is no spouse in the home, there is a home equity interest limit of $713,000 (in 2024).
+If there is no spouse in the home, there is a home equity interest limit of $730,000 (in 2025).
 Home equity is the value of the home, minus any outstanding debt against it.
 Equity interest is the amount of the home’s equity that is owned by the applicant.
-Furthermore, if there is not a spouse in the home, and the Medicaid applicant does not live there, the applicant must have Intent to Return.
-For Regular Medicaid, there is no home equity interest limit.
+Furthermore, if neither the applicant nor their spouse live in the home, the applicant must have Intent to Return.
+Note: For Regular Medicaid, there is no home equity interest limit.
 Other exemptions exist.

 While one’s home is generally exempt from Medicaid’s asset limit, it is not exempt from Medicaid’s Estate Recovery Program.
 Following a long-term care Medicaid beneficiary’s death, Florida’s Medicaid agency attempts reimbursement of care costs through whatever estate of the deceased still remains.
 This is often the home.
 Without proper planning strategies in place, the home will be used to reimburse Medicaid for providing care rather than going to family as inheritance.